 (David Powlison)

-Frequently Asked Questions About Counselor Training at Lowcountry Biblical Counseling Center:
+Frequently Asked Questions About Training at Lowcountry Biblical Counseling Center

 There are four courses (referred to as "tracks") in our complete LCBCC certificate program - each with its own required reading, written assignments, and scripture memory work.
 But if you are looking to complete ACBC certification the only course needed is Track 1, Change that Sticks.